You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 YouTube is the passive income stream that just keeps on giving.
 From sponsored videos to ad revenue, you’ll find that you can make recurring income from your YouTube channel.

 The secret to creating a successful YouTube channel is creating content on a consistent schedule for a long time.
 That’s it.
-If you stick with it for the long haul, eventually you’ll start reaping the passive income rewards.
+If you stick with it for the long haul, you’ll eventually start reaping the passive income rewards.

 Matthew Ross, the Co-Owner and COO of RIZKNOWS and The Slumber Yard, started his passive income journey on YouTube: “Back in 2013, my business partner and I were extremely interested in wearable technology (Garmin watches, Fitbit activity trackers, etc.) and decided to start a YouTube channel that would review these types of products.
 We really just enjoyed testing out the watches and thought we could earn a little advertising money on the side.
 In total, we invested about $5,000 creating the channel and purchasing the products to review.
 However, around that time, the wearable technology category exploded and we started making more money than we ever imagined.
 Needless to say, I managed to turn my hobby into a business.
 We’ve been able to grow top line revenue to over $2.5 million dollars, we’ve hired ten full-time employees, and we recently moved the company’s headquarters to a new state-of-the-art 7,000 sq. ft office in Reno, Nevada.
 Today, our websites and YouTube channels attract over four million visitors per month combined.”